sorinboia/nginx-experience-aws/guide/5ingress.md

 Save the file and continue with the instructions in the Nginx installation guide.
 We are doing to deploy Nginx Ingress as a "Deployment" not a "DeamonSet".

-Next we need to run the following in order to expose the Nginx Dashboard.
+Next we need to run the following in order to expose the Nginx Dashboard ( copy and paste in the command line the bellow ).
 <pre>
 cat << EOF | kubectl apply -f -
 apiVersion: v1